taotriad/BabySomnia/Poison_Love_hints.md

 # Poison Love: Hints and details to look out for

-The music video was recorded almost entirely in their training room; some scenes appear to be recorded at a music show.
+The music video was recorded almost entirely in their training room; some scenes appear to be recorded at a music show, most likely Show Champion.

 ## Credits